 Eventually, you'll reach massive station hubs that still have living and breathing humans.
 It's here where your survivors and any looted valuables come into place.
 Survivors can be worth their weight in gold as delivering them safely provides cash bonuses.
 Cash, in turn, can be used to upgrade your weapons or to buy additional items.
 Who doesn't want better guns?
 This places a major question on your head: do you save the survivors you find at the station towns, or do you prefer to kill them outright for loot and less hassle?
 It's a tough call, but I will say I did manage to do a decent job in saving survivors every chance I could.

 The Final Station is a very well made game and one I thoroughly enjoyed.
 The game is creepy, has a great world and story that I'm still eager to see more about.
 While it had a bit of a slow start at first, the game quickly ramped up and kept me moving.
-While the pixel art appearance may be a turn off for some players, I feel The Final Station has a great retro look and style that meshed perfectly with the gameplay.Note: The Final Station review is based on a digital PC copy of the game, provided by the publisher.
+While the pixel art appearance may be a turn off for some players, I feel The Final Station has a great retro look and style that meshed perfectly with the gameplay.Note: The Final Station was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.